iusztinpaul/karen-aiohttp-backend/README.md

 # Karen the Drone
-## Garbage Object Detector with Deep Learning
+## Drone Garbage Object Detector with Deep Learning

 Microservice that communicates with a Tellur Drone by `UDP`.
 By an API built in `aiohttp` you can: